Interview with Famous Speaker Michael Wigge on keynote speaking Around the Globe

 The German culture therefore has its stronger aspects rather in preciseness, reliability, and structure.
 Good for Corporate Germany to have a high quality in their production processes.
 But the other side of the coin seems to be that they tend to have difficulties with their change management.
 I know many employees and managers in German companies that are having a hard time to change a certain process over and over again.
 I often think back to the United States, a country of constant change.
 To stay on top of the world economy industry, this country can never really sleep, and probably it doesn’t want to.

--How do speaking fees differ for a speaker with famous video content on YouTube in all these countries?
+-How do speaking fees differ for a famous motivational speaker with video content on YouTube in all these countries?

 Speaking fees are such a discrete topic that it’s something hard to speak about, because it feels like sharing a secret.
 But I love to talk about it to help other famous or not famous motivational speakers to get encouraged to speak in their home base but also all over the world.